 The Rules of the Bullingdon Club are simple.
 You must be:

-The Bullingdon Club is for wealthy young men at Oxford University who, it is said, burn £50 notes in front of beggars as part of the initiation ceremony and trash restaurants and public houses after elaborate dinners– which they pay for in cash.
+The Bullingdon Club is for wealthy young men at Oxford University whom, it is said, burn £50 notes in front of beggars as part of the initiation ceremony and trash restaurants and public houses after elaborate dinners – which they pay for in cash.

 Bullingdon Club all-male members – Bullers – learn at elite public schools that they are special, chosen, above the law.
-Most Bullers attend Eton, but also Harrow, Westminster, Stowe, Radley, Rugby, St. Paul’s and Charterhouse.
+Most Bullers attend Eton, but also Harrow, Westminster, St. Paul’s, Radley, Rugby, Charterhouse and Stowe.

 Britain has had a total of 55 prime ministers.
 Of these 20 attended Eton, 7 went to Harrow and 6 Westminster.
 Throughout almost two-thirds of modern history, we have been ruled by the same class with the same objectives and, for the most part, the same tailor.

 Of those 55 prime ministers, 28 (more than half) studied at Oxford and 13 at Cambridge.
 Six prime ministers have come from the ranks of Labour.